5 Key Takeaways From The GOP Health Overhaul Plan

 Thirty-one states opted to expand access to Medicaid.
 People who are covered under the expansion would continue to be funded by the federal government after that, but states would no longer be allowed to enroll anyone under those expanded criteria.
 And an enrollee who loses eligibility for the expansion program could not re-enroll.

-But the bill would go further as well, making changes to the underlying Medicaid program that House Energy and Commerce Committee Chairman Greg Walden (R-Ore.) described as "the biggest entitlement reform in the last 20 years."
+But the bill would go further as well, making changes to the underlying Medicaid program that House Energy and Commerce Committee Chairman Greg Walden, R-Ore., described as "the biggest entitlement reform in the last 20 years."

 Currently, Medicaid costs are shared between states and the federal government, but the funding is open-ended, so the federal government pays its percentage of whatever states spend.
 Under the proposed bill, the amount of federal funding would be capped on a per-person basis, so funding would go up as more people qualify.
 But that per-capita amount might not grow as fast as Medicaid costs, which could leave states on the hook for an ever-increasing share of the costs of the program.